apache/db-jdo/HowToReleaseJDO.md

         mvn clean apache-rat:check

-2. If necessary, create a branch from the master branch and increment the spec or major number.
-For example, create a "3.1" branch from the master branch.
+2. If necessary, create a branch from the main branch and increment the spec or major number.
+For example, create a "3.1" branch from the main branch.

         git checkout -b 3.2
         git push -u 3.2